24900109/SE_EXP6/README.md

 ## RESULT:
-Thus, the UML Diagrams for a Student course enrollment System has been drawn and verified.
+Thus, the UML Diagrams for a Student exam registration System has been drawn and verified.